haryp2309/gitpod-desktop-ntnu/README.md

 # Electron app for GitPod NTNU
-Wraps GitPod into a local browser without the need for a browser.
+Desktop app for GitPod (within the NTNU domain) based on electron.
+This app is deprecated for now.